dmorris68/SmartExport/README.md

 Current add-in version: **1.1.1**

-Smart Export adds a **Smart Export** button to the Design workspace's Add-Ins panel and an item to Fusion's File menu.
+Smart Export adds a **Smart Export** command to the Design workspace's Add-Ins panel and an item to Fusion's File menu.
 It exports the active design with:

 - an incrementing filename found by scanning the destination folder